 Pustular Psoriasis affects less than 5% of psoriasis sufferers.
 It is either ‘localized’ (pus-filled lesions on the palms of the hands or soles of the feet) or ‘generalized’ (rare but serious, with large areas of red skin covered with small, pus-filled blisters).

-Erythrodermic Psoriasis, occurring in 1-2% of psoriasis patients, is the least common form of psoriasis and causes the skin to lose its protective capabilities.
+Erythrodermic Psoriasis, occurring in 1-2% of psoriasis patients, is the least common form of psoriasis and causes the skin to lose its protective abilities.
 It is characterized by extreme fluctuations in body temperature, severe redness and shedding of the skin, and painful itching.

 Inverse Psoriasis is severe though uncommon.
 Red plaques form in skin folds, such as armpits and the genitals, and the plaques are usually not scaly because of moisture found in skin folds.